 In the end, the new design gives a happy salute to its heritage by maintaining GCI Canada’s characteristic orange.
 Yet the orange is now downplayed, playing a new role as accent to a fresh and sleek grey.
 Grey adds sophistication intentionally evocative of architecture.

 “Grey is a wonderful complementary colour,” adds Christine, “because it is modern and timeless—which nicely compliments the boldness and creativity of the orange.”

-The new look allows GCI Canada to push forward and seize the momentum as the agency grows, expanding its offerings while deepening its expertise in core services.
+The new look allows GCI Canada to push forward and seize the momentum as the agency grows.
 It’s also a great moment for Christine.
 After all, it’s not often an art director gets to remake their own company’s visual identity.